10 Ship Terms And Definitions Even Smart People Misuse

 Weathertight Doors are primarily located above the waterline of the vessel.
-They are designed to prevent ingress of water from outside to inside.
+They are designed to prevent the ingress of water from outside to inside.
 This generally includes a small head of water.
-Their main use is to prevent ingress of green seas into the space of the ship they are designed to protect.
+Their main use is to prevent the ingress of green seas into the space of the ship they are designed to protect.
 Most of the doors on deck/accommodation on tanker ships are weathertight doors.
-These doors are designed to open outwards thereby ensuring a positive pressure should there be a draught of water acting on them.
+These doors are designed to open outwards, thereby ensuring a positive pressure should a draught of water act on them.

-Watertight doors on the other hand are designed to prevent water ingress from both sides, thereby ensuring that watertight integrity of the neighbouring compartment of the ship is not lost.
+On the other hand, watertight doors are designed to prevent water ingress from both sides, thereby ensuring that the watertight integrity of the neighbouring compartment of the ship is not lost.
 Watertight doors are located below deck level and are designed to open and close upwards or sidewards (usually by automatic means).
 Most of the doors on car carrier vessels and Ro-Ro decks are watertight.
-A remote indication on the status (open / close) of watertight doors is required by regulations.
+A remote indication of the status (open / close) of watertight doors is required by regulations.

 2. Gross Tonnage and Net Tonnage

-Some of the ship terms and definitions, though commonly popular in day-to-day life, are often misused on ships.
+Some ship terms and definitions, though commonly famous in day-to-day life, are often misused on ships.

-Gross Tonnage is the volume of all enclosed spaces on ship.
+Gross Tonnage is the volume of all enclosed spaces on a ship.
 This includes the Engine Room and other non- cargo spaces as well.
-The tonnage is calculated by a complex formula which is not in the scope of this article.
-Most of the Maritime Regulations (SOLAS, MARPOL etc.) are applicable to ships based on their Gross Tonnage.
+The tonnage is calculated by a complex formula that is not within this article’s scope.
+Most Maritime Regulations (SOLAS, MARPOL etc.) apply to ships based on their Gross Tonnage.

-Net Tonnage on the other hand, is the volume of only the cargo carrying spaces on the ship.
+Net Tonnage, on the other hand, is the volume of only the cargo carrying spaces on the ship.
 This is the tonnage that determines the earning capability of the vessel.
-Most of the port/anchorage dues are applicable to vessels based on their Net Tonnage.
+Most port/anchorage dues apply to ships based on their Net Tonnage.

 - Gross Tonnage (GT) and Net Tonnage (NT) should not be confused with Gross Registered Tonnage (GRT) and Net Registered Tonnage (NRT).
 One still finds the occasional old seafarer referring to tonnage as GRT and NRT.
-GRT and NRT were used prior to the IMO Convention – International Convention on Tonnage Measurement of Ships (1969).
+GRT and NRT were used before the IMO Convention – International Convention on Tonnage Measurement of Ships (1969).
 Both are now obsolete terms.
-They were replaced by GT and NT in 1994 in line with the convention.
+GT and NT replaced them in 1994 in line with the convention.

 3. Gulf and Bay

-The worlds’ waterbodies are divided into Oceans, Seas, Gulfs, Bays, Rivers, Estuaries, Lakes, Straits, Canals etc. Most of these are self-explanatory.
-However, where most people fail to understand the difference is between Gulf and Bay as well as between Straits, Channels and Canals.
+The world’s waterbodies are divided into Oceans, Seas, Gulfs, Bays, Rivers, Estuaries, Lakes, Straits, Canals etc. Most of these are self-explanatory.
+However, most people fail to understand the difference between Gulf and Bay and Straits, Channels and Canals.

-Eg. Persian Gulf, Gulf of Mexico, Gulf of Finland
+E.g. the Persian Gulf, the Gulf of Mexico, the Gulf of Finland

-Bay is similar to a Gulf but is generally smaller in size and with a wider entrance.
+Bay is similar to a Gulf but generally smaller in size and has a wider entrance.
 However, there are exceptions to this definition.
-Eg. Bay of Bengal is much larger than most of the bays of the world.
+E.g. the Bay of Bengal is much larger than most of the bays of the world.
 Also, a Bay is not enclosed by land to a large extent.

 4. Straits, Channels And Canals